Huh/PopR_AZGF/README.md

 # PopR_AZGF
 This repository is intended to house code and discussion related to game species modeling in Arizona.

+## Documentation
+Documentation for this project is housed in the documentation folder above.
+Within this folder you will find html files that you can download and view.
+The documents are safe to email and distribute as you see fit.

 ##  Questions, Comments and Concerns
 To post a question or report a bug in code please click on the Issues tab above.
 You may be required to create an account to make a comment, but it will only take a moment and will be useful as the project evolves.
 If you make a comment on an existing issue or create a new issue all of those following the issue will receive an email.
 The maintainers (e.g. Josh and Paul) of this repository will see every communication.